Lesterpaintstheworld/terminal-velocity/ubc_documentation_outline.md

 ## Overview of UBC
 - Definition and purpose of UBC.
 - Historical milestones (years, key developments).
+- Relevance to the project and its goals

 ## Technical Architecture
 - Description of the UBC infrastructure components (servers, databases).